 - Condition of property – A well-presented property that’s ready to move straight into will obviously be worth more than a property in need of renovation.
 Structural issues often won’t be identified until a property survey is carried out.
 If structural problems are identified as part of the survey process it will have an impact on your property value.

-- Leasehold vs. freehold – If your property is leasehold in an area of mainly freehold properties, your property will be valued lower than comparable freehold homes.
-If your property is freehold in an area of mainly leasehold properties, your home will have a higher value than your neighbours’ properties.
+- Leasehold vs. freehold – If your property is leasehold it is likely to be valued lower.
+This is especially true if most of the properties in your area are freehold.
+If your property is freehold in an area of mainly leasehold properties, your home will be worth more than others.
 The number of years left on a lease will also affect the value of your property.
 The fewer years left on your lease, the lower the value of your property.

 There are also several external factors that will affect the value of your property:

-- Transport – Improved transport links will have a positive impact on local property prices, especially if you are within commutable distance of a major city.
+- Transport – Improved transport links will have a positive impact on local property prices.
+This is increasingly true if you are within commutable distance of a major city.

 - Education – How your local schools are performing can also have an impact.
-An ‘outstanding’ OFSTED inspection report can quickly generate increased demand for family homes in the local area, resulting in higher property prices.
+An ‘outstanding’ OFSTED inspection report can quickly generate increased demand for family homes.
+This will result in higher property prices.

-Number of properties for sale – If there are a lot of properties available locally, property prices may fall as homeowners compete to attract the attention of potential buyers.
-Similarly, if there are few properties available locally, property prices are likely to rise as would-be buyers try to outbid each other to secure the more desirable properties.
+- Number of properties for sale – If there are a lot of properties available locally, property prices may fall.
+This is because homeowners will need to compete to attract the attention of potential buyers.
+Similarly, if there are few properties available locally, property prices are likely to rise as would-be buyers try to outbid each other.

 How much will my house sell for?